 This charming and historic sorority house has an authentic Georgian feel to it, as it was built in 1857 and was the first sorority house built at the university.
 More recently, the sisters have added a two-level dormitory area to accommodate for more sisters to come join the fun.

 Kappa Alpha Theta – Southern Methodist University

-This beautiful, very posh house is worth a cool $7.3 million.
+Coming in second place in the most expensive sorority houses in America: this beautiful, very posh house is worth a cool $7.3 million.
 Why, you ask?
 Well, it comes complete with a full-service elevator, a room for your luggage, and fountains to fill up your water bottles in the hallway.